macloo/python_notes/README.md

 In this repo, I am saving my files to which I expect to return, for reference.

+The tests/ directory contains trivial small files, referenced in some of my notes.

 ## The Files

 * alien_while_loop.py